 “Badges of Fraud” are behaviors and facts that suggest to the IRS that an individual or organization has engaged in tax fraud, tax evasion, or other criminal conduct.
 A non-exhaustive list of Badges of Fraud can be found here.

 The Criminal Investigation Process

-Typically, criminal tax cases are investigated by the Internal Revenue Service Criminal Investigation Division (CID).
-These investigators are federal agents trained in law enforcement techniques and tactics.
-Many are Certified Public Accountants.
+Typically, suspected tax crimes are investigated by the IRS Criminal Investigation Division (CID).
+These investigators, many of whom are CPAs or other financial experts, are federal agents trained in law enforcement techniques and tactics.

-CID offices are located in various IRS field offices throughout the country.
-CID special agents conduct a long, exhaustive tax fraud investigation before deciding to recommend your case for prosecution.
-Special agents will attempt to interview you, and often your family, friends and business associates as well.
-Special agents will also intensively review your financial records looking for unexplained assets or wealth and other signs of fraud.
+CID agents are located in IRS field offices throughout the country, from which they conduct exhaustive tax fraud investigation before deciding whether to recommend your case for prosecution.
+Special agents will attempt to interview you, and often your family, friends and business associates as well, to gain information on which to base their recommendation.
+They will also intensively review your financial records in search of unexplained assets and other suggestions of fraud.

-Once a CID investigation is completed and the special agent in charge of the case recommends prosecution, the IRS conducts two more levels of review before a final decision is made to forward the case to the United States Department of Justice Tax Division in Washington, D.C., for prosecution.
+If the CID agent completes the investigation and recommends prosecution, the IRS will conduct two additional levels of review before a final decision is made to forward the case to the United States Department of Justice, Tax Division, in Washington, D.C., for prosecution.

-At this agency, federal prosecutors specializing in criminal tax violations once again review the case and make the final decision to prosecute or decline prosecution of the case.
+At the Justice Department, federal prosecutors specializing in criminal tax violations will once again review the case and make the final decision to prosecute or decline prosecution of the case.
 If the Department of Justice Tax Division in Washington approves prosecution, the case is sent to the local U.S. Attorney’s office with the direction that the individual or individuals named be indicted and prosecuted for the offenses alleged.